This post may contain affiliate links. Please see our disclosure policy.

 FOUR: Tip the grated courgette and potato into a large mixing bowl.
 Add the flour, cornmeal, onion and dried herbs.
 Season well.
 Gradually add the water a little at a time until you have a very thick batter – it should be thinner than a dough but thicker than a normal batter.

-FIVE: Pour the batter onto the prepared baking sheet and spread as thinly as you can.
+FIVE: Pour the batter onto the prepared pan and spread as thinly as you can.

 SIX: Arrange the thinly sliced courgette on top and sprinkle with a little cornmeal.
 Drizzle with olive oil and season with flaky salt.
 Bake in the oven for about 45 minutes – or until it is lovely and golden and crispy.